-Silver diamine fluoride, a dental cavity fighting liquid for children, is a non-invasive antimicrobial topical dental treatment that halts cavity progression, as well as aids in the prevention of dental caries (cavities).
-Silver diamine fluoride has been used for decades in countries, such as Japan, Australia, China and others, as an effective treatment for hypersensitivity and tooth decay treatment, and recently has been FDA-approved for use in the United States.
-Dr. Paul Rubin at Frisco Kid’s Dentistry provides this form of dental cavity fighting treatment.
-Ask Dr. Rubin if SDF might be right for your child.
+Silver diamine fluoride, a dental cavity-fighting liquid for children, is a non-invasive antimicrobial topical dental treatment that halts cavity progression, as well as aids in the prevention of cavities.
+Silver diamine fluoride has been used for decades in countries, such as Japan, Australia, China, and others, as an effective treatment for hypersensitivity and tooth decay treatment, and recently has been FDA-approved for use in the United States.
+Drs.
+Rubin and Sentelle provide this form of dental cavity-fighting treatment.
+Ask if SDF might be right for your child.

 Silver diamine fluoride consists primarily of two components, silver and fluoride.
 Silver is the antimicrobial agent which: